audreycj/social-media-with-login-screen/README.md

 live website: https://audreycj.github.io/social-media-with-login-screen/

 This was a formative assessment for our IT103P (Web Programming) course during my 2nd year as a Computer Science student.
+We weren't taught responsive design tools yet at this time, like flexbox or css grid, so this website will seem a bit wonky to those with smaller desktop smaller screens.
+I usually zoom it out in this case.

 We were given the following instructions:

 -------